logjuicer/logjuicer/README.rst

   0.232 | testr-nodepool-01/output.fail:0677:	  File "voluptuous/schema_builder.py", line 370, in validate_mapping
   0.462 | testr-nodepool-01/output.fail:0678:	    raise er.MultipleInvalid(errors)
   0.650 | testr-nodepool-01/output.fail:0679:	voluptuous.error.MultipleInvalid: required key not provided @ data['providers'][2]['cloud']

-When using jenkins, the log syntax is *jenkins*:*job-name*[:*job-number*].
-When job-number is omited, logreduce automatically uses the lastSuccessfulBuild as baseline and the lastFailedBuild for the target.

 The model can be trained and saved for re-use using **--save**.
 When using **--load** logreduce doesn't need a **--baseline**.